fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 ##### Figure 1: Screenshots from a web application we built that allows you to explore semantic search query results, explore a visualization of embeddings and perform live search.
 Full source code [here](https://github.com/fastforwardlabs/imageanalysis_cml). -->

 <div style="border-bottom: 1px dashed grey; background-color:#E5E5E5; padding: 10px; margin-bottom:10px">
-TLDR; Good representations of data (e.g. text, images) are critical for solving many tasks (e.g. search or recommendations).
-Deep representation learning yield state of the art results when used to  create these representations.
+TLDR; Good representations of data (e.g., text, images) are critical for solving many tasks (e.g., search or recommendations).
+Deep representation learning yields state of the art results when used to  create these representations.
 In this article, we review methods for representation learning and walk through an example using pretrained models.

 <!-- To enable semantic image search, we used pretrained models to extract semantic representations for all images in the dataset, which are stored in an  <a href="https://github.com/facebookresearch/faiss/" target="_blank">FAISS</a> index to enable search queries.
 See full source code
 <a target="_blank" href="https://github.com/fastforwardlabs/imageanalysis_cml">here</a>. -->